axibase/atsd/api/data/series/downsample.md

 > `difference` and `factor` parameters cannot be used simultaneously.

-If neither `gap`, `difference`, nor `factor` parameter is provided, downsampling performs series de-duplication, removing a series sample if `previous` and `next` samples contain the same value.
+If neither `gap`, `difference`, nor `factor` parameter is provided, downsampling performs series deduplication, removing a series sample if `previous` and `next` samples contain the same value.

 ## Gap